CURRENT TRENDS, ISSUES AND CHALLENGES IN DIVERSE SOCIETIES

 An abstract should be submitted by completing the Abstract Submission Form and sending it to Dr Eirini Daskalaki at: firstname.lastname@example.org

-After submission of your abstract, we will acknowledge its receipt via email within three working days.
+After submission of your abstract, we will acknowledge its receipt via email within four working days.
 You are advised to check that you have included the following before submission: